knoepdan/CyberSecRappi/as_3_programming/AssemblyBasics.md

 ## Assembly with Kali linux

+**Precondition**
+NASM must be installed  https://www.nasm.us/  (intended for x86 on 64bit) -> already installed on live CD

 https://filippo.io/linux-syscall-table/  > Linux system calls table (and in which register you have to load it)